Mahmoud-Ehab/yellow/docs/statefile.md

 ### Storing & Loading Data

 The constructor of a StateFile object has two parameters: one of them is the directory path in which cracks are saved, and the other is the name of the substate.
 The constructor first checks if any `sf.*.[substate_name].json` file exists, if some are found then it pushes each one path in a private array `cracks_paths`, with respect to the order, and loads the last one by a private `loadCrack` method.
-On the other hand, if no sf file is found, the constructor initializes and creates an empty sf file with order equals to 0 and unittype to an empty object (that indicates 'any' type).
+On the other hand, if no sf file is found, the constructor initializes and creates an empty sf file with order equals to zero and unittype to an empty object (that indicates 'any' type).

 The `loadCrack` method, in turn, validates the sf file and then pushes, if the validation yields true, the data attribute list to the private local variable `cracks_data` of the StateFile (`cracks_data` is an array of arrays of unittype objects).
 In case the validation output is false, the method log a warning and doesn't load any data.